Friend of the Court

 Income Tax Offset

 If an arrearage exists, an income tax refund offset will be requested for cases that qualify (under federal law for arrears over $500, and for state arrears over $150).
 A tax offset means that any tax refund owed to a payer is sent to MiSDU in Lansing and applied to the support arrearage owed to either the custodial parent or the State.
-If your case/docket qualifies, you will receive a Notice.
-If you have been misidentified and are not the payer or if the arrearage amount is falls below the threshold ($150 for the State, $500 Federal), follow the instructions on the notice to obtain an Administrative review.
+If your case/docket qualifies, you will receive a notice.
+If you have been misidentified and are not the payer or if the arrearage amount falls below the threshold ($150 for the State, $500 Federal), follow the instructions on the notice to obtain an Administrative review.